coveo-labs/SDK-Push-Python/README.md

 push.AddSecurityProvider(mysecprovidername, "EXPANDED", cascading)
 ```

-The `AddSecurityProvider` will automatically associate your current source with the newly created security provider.
+The `AddSecurityProvider` command automatically associates your current source with the newly created security provider.

 Once the security provider is created, you can use it to set permissions on your documents.

-This example is for a simple permission set:
+The folling example adds a simple permission set:

 ```python
 # Set permissions, based on an email address